h4ckyou/h4ckyou.github.io/posts/ctf/battlectf23/prequal/writeup.md

 #Output: [1245115057305148164, 1195140205147730541, 2441940832124642988, 2441940832124642988, 1835524676869638124, 1404473868033353193, 272777109172255911, 672752034376118188, 324890781330979572, 3086023531811583439, 475309634185807521, 1195140205147730541, 2441940832124642988, 1578661367846445708, 2358921859155462327, 1099718459319293547, 773945458916291731, 78288818574073053, 2441940832124642988, 1578661367846445708, 1099718459319293547, 343816904985468003, 1195140205147730541, 2527132076695959961, 2358921859155462327, 2358921859155462327, 1099718459319293547, 72109063929756364, 2796116718132693772, 72109063929756364, 2796116718132693772, 72109063929756364, 2796116718132693772, 3291439457645322417]
 ```

-From looking at writeups online based on this I figured that maybe to solve it the inverse will be calculated with gaussian elimination
+From looking at the given script I figured that maybe to solve it the inverse will be calculated with gaussian elimination

-But after searching deeper I got this which works faster
+But this would work faster too

 ```python
 from sage.all import *